helenplesko/a3web/group.md

 ## 1. Create consulting group name

-Desc: brainstorm in Teams meeting a name
+Desc: brainstorm in Teams meeting a name ...
+Layer Larks

 Worked on by: All